 Soapstone's use dates back to antiquity: early Egyptians carved it into scarabs and seals; in China and India it was used for ornaments, implements and domestic utensils.
 Soapstone has been a carving medium for thousands of years, historically used by the Inuit, Native Americans, Vikings, and many other cultures in places such as Africa, the Middle East, Asia and South America.
 In Brazil— especially in Minas Gerais— due to the abundance of soapstone mines in that Brazilian state, local artisans still craft objects from that material, including pots and pans, wine glasses, statues, jewel boxes, coasters, vases, etc.

 Soapstone is found throughout the world in relatively small deposits ranging from small rocks to seams, boulders and other deposits.
 We use Brazilian Soapstone in our kits.
-It has the widest color variety and is the easiest to carve.
+It has the widest color variety and is the easiest to carve and is certified asbestos free.

 Because soapstone is easy to carve, it is a very popular stone for beginner carvers.
 It can even be scratched with your fingernail!
 Pretty much any tool can be used to carve soapstone, including sandpaper, files, rasps, chisels, gravers and power tools.
 After the carving and sanding is complete, we use Tung Oil to polish the finished sculpture.
 Stone colors vary and will come out during final polishing.